ucsb-ccs-cs20-s18/ucsb-ccs-cs20-s18.github.io/_lab/project01.md

 * using functions as building blocks in more complex compositions
 * using loops to perform repetitive tasks while keeping your code DRY (Don't repeat yourself)
 * using randomization to create variety and controlled chaos in your drawings
-* applying concepts learned in lab04 to create and use your own modules
+* applying concepts learned in previous labs about creating and using your own modules

 *pair programming is recommended for this project, but not mandatory*